Dream Theater: Shows and concerts

 In June/July 2010 Dream Theater were the opening band for Iron Maiden during the first leg of their Final Frontier Tour which included Madison Square Garden as one of the many venues.
 On December 7, 2010, Dream Theater announced on their website that they would be headlining the High Voltage Festival alongside Judas Priest in 2011.
 In July 2011 they started A Dramatic Tour of Events to promote A Dramatic Turn of Events.
 In January 2014, they started the Along for the Ride Tour to promote their self-titled album.
 On December 13, 2016, Dream Theater confirmed 5 UK tour dates for their Images, Words & Beyond 25th Anniversary Tour, starting in Birmingham on April 18, 2017.

+During the Images, Words & Beyond 25th Anniversary Tour, Dream Theater performed a cover of Soundgarden's "Black Hole Sun" on May 20, 2017, in Bucharest, Romania, to pay tribute to rock musician Chris Cornell who had died a few days prior.
+The cover featured only piano and vocals, with LaBrie forgetting a portion of the lyrics and instead singing "I forgot the fucking words" in line with the tune's melody.

+Dream Theater kicked off the "Distance Over Time Tour" in March 2019.
+In addition to promoting the titular new album, the band also performed Metropolis Pt.
+2: Scenes from a Memory in its entirety to celebrate the album's 20th anniversary.

-On March 4, 2022, Mike Portnoy attended his first Dream Theater show as an audience member at the Beacon Theatre in New York City, took photos with the band, and received a shoutout from James LaBrie during the show.
+On March 4, 2022, Mike Portnoy attended his first and only Dream Theater show as an audience member at the Beacon Theatre in New York City, taking photos with the band and receiving a shoutout from James LaBrie during the show.
+This attendance and backstage reconciliation with LaBrie ultimately led to Portnoy rejoining the band.